 General requirements allow for inclusion of credits from a higher level.
 Students graduate under the requirements of the most current catalog at the time they enter Bethel for the last time.
 Any substitutions are determined by the College of Adult & Professional Studies.

-CAPS Bethel Distinctives
+CAPS Bethel Distinctives (p.

-- Community, Self, and Formation: Ancient and Contemporary Narratives (CORE 300) - · Examining Crucial Questions (CORE 330)
+- · Community, Self, and Formation: Ancient and Contemporary Narratives (CORE 300) - Examining Crucial Questions (CORE 330)

 2 courses.
-SOCS 110 Succeeding in College is required in residence for Transfer Levels 1, 2 and 3.
+SOCS 110 Succeeding in College is required in residence for Transfer Level A.